-The Watchdog Timer clock source is provided by the internal clock, f_S , which is in turn supplied by one of two sources selected by configuration option: f{SUB} or $f{SYS}/4$.
-The f{SUB} clock can be sourced from either the LXT or LIRC oscillators, again chosen via a configuration option.
-The Watchdog Timer source clock is then subdivided by a ratio of 2^8 to 2^{15} to give longer timeouts, the actual value being chosen using the WS2~WS0 bits in the WDTC register.
-The LIRC internal oscillator has an approximate period of 32kHz at a supply voltage of 5V.
+The Watchdog Timer clock source is provided by the internal clock, f_S , which is in turn supplied by the LIRC oscillator.
+The LIRC internal oscillator has an approximate period of 32 kHz at a supply voltage of 5V.
+However, it should be noted that this specified internal clock period can vary with VDD, temperature and process variations.
+The Watchdog Timer source clock is then subdivided by a ratio of 2^8 to 2^{18} to give longer timeouts, the actual value being chosen using the WS2~WS0 bits in the WDTC register.